itthinx/groups/readme.txt

 == Upgrade Notice ==

 = 1.5.0 =
+Please **MAKE A BACKUP** of your site and database PRIOR to updating.
 This release is required for compatibility with WordPress 4.2 and above (uses a reduced index size on a database table).